Pauli stabilizer formalism for topological quantum field theories and generalized statistics: Generalized statistics in Pauli stabilizer models

 Actually, $k$ is the $i$-th element of $\sigma=\tau'\sqcup\{k\}$ and also the $i'$-th element of $\sigma'=\tau\sqcup\{k\}$.
 This implies that $i+i'=k-2$.
 Thus,

 and it is zero if and only if $p$ is even. \end{proof}

 \begin{theorem} Let $m=m_{p}(\partial\Delta^{2p+3},\ZZ_{N})$ and $p$ is even.
 Then,

-where two terms obtained by exchanging $\sigma$ and $\tau$ are only counted once. \end{theorem} \begin{proof} We note that exchanging $\sigma$ and $\tau$ does not change the equivalent class of $e$.
-Actually, the difference of the two term,
+where two terms obtained by exchanging $\sigma$ and $\tau$ are only counted once. \end{theorem} \begin{proof} We note that exchanging $\sigma$ and $\tau$ does not change the equivalence class of $e$.
+Actually, the difference of the two terms is

 Here, we have used

 and that

 is even when $p$ is even.